pubnub/c-sharp/unity/iOS-MiniJson/README.md

 #### Running the Tests

-1. Open up the Unity Project from iOS folder.
+1. Open up the Unity Project from iOS-MiniJson folder.
 2. From the "Unity test tools" menu select the "Unit test runner" option.
 3. Run the tests by clicking the "play" button or by selecting the individual tests.